wiiqwertyuiop/Express-Engine/README.md

 WIP, but looking forward to experimenting and using this more in the future.

 I also have a Go version here: https://github.com/wiiqwertyuiop/HTMX-EngineG

+## How to run

+After installing dependencies with `npm i`, simply use `npm run start` to start the server.